 3. Emotion Regulation Goals Sheet– As the child or teen begins this module, the goals setting sheet helps them to identify their personal goals for the module.
 They identify behaviors they want to increase as well as behaviors to decrease.

-ARE YOU A THERAPIST OR LIFE COACH WHO WANTS TO WRITE A BOOK BUT HAVE NO IDEA WHERE TO START?
+ARE YOU A THERAPIST WHO WANTS TO WRITE A BOOK BUT HAVE NO IDEA WHERE TO START?

 Carol Lozier LCSW and Lynn Waldman Flax LCSW are teaching other therapists and life coaches to conquer their fears and know, step-by-step, how to write their own book.
 Learn more about their upcoming class, Tame Your Fears and Write!
 Masterclass, as well as other upcoming classes at their website, Therapists As Writers, or join their Facebook group, Therapists As Writers.